Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 In early 1627, the Dutch East India Company (“VOC”) ship Gulden Zeepaerdt under the command of Francois Thijssen, and with high ranking VOC official Pieter Nuyts aboard, became separated from the remainder of her fleet on a voyage from the Netherlands to Batavia.
 Making a more southerly course than the other ships from the cape of Good Hope, Gulden Zeepaerdt made landfall at Cape Leeuwin, discovered by another VOC ship Leeuwin, 5 years earlier.
 Instead of turning north for Batavia, Thijssen continued east, and was the first European to sight the mighty 60 metre high cliffs of the Great Australian Bight.
 Following the coast for 1000 miles before returning, having made the first chart of this remarkable coastline.

-There is whaling history throughout the area as well as numerous wrecks, including the second largest diveable wreck in Australia, the Sanko Harvest, which lays between 18 to 40 metres.
+Located just 15km off the coast of Esperance, Woody Island’s stands of tall trees have given it its name.
+Surrounded by pristine, clear waters, you will have the opportunity to experience the snorkel trail in Shearwater Bay.
+The cool southern waters provide excellent visibility for your journey of discovery.
+There is whaling history throughout the area as well as numerous wrecks, including the second-largest diveable wreck in Australia, the Sanko Harvest, which lays between 18 to 40 metres.

 Photo Credit: Jiri Lochman/Australian Geographic